 As a caring community, many students with learning disabilities or other needs have successfully attended Cardinal Gibbons High School.
 It is important to note that, unlike middle school, there is a need to consider accommodations not only for in-school academic needs, but also for standardized tests required for college admissions.

 Cardinal Gibbons does offer limited in-school accommodations for students with a documented need.
 Cardinal Gibbons can also facilitate the application for accommodations on standardized tests for students who meet the criteria of those organizations and desires to pursue accommodations.
 It is imperative that you review both the need of your student and the accommodations offered to determine if we are a good fit for your child.

 Please note: Accommodations are not provided for the admission placement test.

-Cardinal Gibbons High School offers three guaranteed accommodations for students with documented learning disabilities, ADHD or other documented disabilities.
+Cardinal Gibbons High School offers three guaranteed accommodations for students with documented learning disabilities, ADHD, medical or health related diagnoses, or other documented disabilities.

 • Preferential Seating

 More detailed explanations of the accommodations and application process, see the Academic Accommodations information sheet.

 Admission Application - Complete the appropriate section on the Admission Application to indicate that you would like accommodations considered at Gibbons

 Application for Academic Accommodations Form - Complete the Application for Academic Accommodations form and gather copies of the most recent full psychoeducational evaluation, detailed medical documentation and other supporting materials documenting a student's diagnosis/needs and suggested accommodations.
 We request that a current (within 2 years) psychoeducational evaluation be submitted as soon as possible.